gourryinverse/kernel_user_pages/shared_memory/Readme.md

 ## Generating incorrect results

-This should not be possible, since allocations done with alloc\_page cannot be swapped.
+This should not be possible, since allocations done with vmalloc cannot be swapped.

 ## Results